Program management and PPM/Portfolio management: challenges and best practices

 • Increased time spent on the application

-• Proof of innovation and a competitive advantage
+• Proof of innovation and competitive advantage

 2. Understand the difference between program management and project portfolio management